Independence Community School District (Iowa)

 Independence Community School District is a public school district headquartered in Independence, Iowa.
-The district is mostly in Buchanan County, with a small area in Benton County, and serves the city of Independence and surrounding areas including the towns of Brandon and Rowley.
+The majority of the district is in Buchanan County, and serves the city of Independence and surrounding areas including the towns of Brandon and Rowley.

-Russell Reiter was hired as superintendent in 2018.
+Cynthia Phillips was hired as superintendent in 2023.
+Prior to becoming superintendent, Cynthia Phillips served as Executive Director of High School Education for the Cedar Rapids Community School District.

 Schools

 The district operate four schools, all in Independence: